csae1152/SamzaHivePigNeo4J/README.md

 Samza ’s approach to streaming is to process messages as they are received, one at a time.
 Samza’s stream primitive is not a tuple or a Dstream, but a message.
 Streams are divided into partitions and each partition is an ordered sequence of read-only messages with each message having a unique ID (offset).
 The system also supports batching, i.e. consuming several messages from the same stream partition in sequence.
 Samza`s Execution & Streaming modules are both pluggable, although Samza typically relies on Hadoop’s YARN (Yet Another Resource Negotiator) and Apache Kafka.

+Most event processing applications need to either read data from a remote database or need to maintain internal state to produce results.
+In our experience, the primary bottleneck in these applications is either the I/O and or CPU spent in performing the I/O.